What is Perimenopause? Symptoms and What to Expect

 Understanding what is happening and knowing which symptoms are related to perimenopause can make this stage far easier to navigate.

-What are the common symptoms of Perimenopause?
+What are the common symptoms of perimenopause?

 Every woman’s experience is different, but the symptoms most frequently reported include: